 Four Protected Landscape Areas (Bile Karpaty, Krivoklatsko, Palava and Trebonsko) are UNESCO MAB Biosphere Reserves.

 Some PLA include Ramsar wetland sites.
 These are Trebonsko (Trebon fishponds Ramsar site, Trebon mires), Litovelske Pomoravi (Litovelske Pomoravi), Poodri (Poodri), Kokorinsko - Máchův kraj (Libechovka and Psovka Brook, Novozamecky/Brehynsky fishponds), Moravsky kras (Punkva subterranean stream), Slavkovský les (Pramenné vývěry a rašeliniště Slavkovského lesa), Jizerské hory (Horní Jizera).
 Other Ramsar wetlands are managed by Administrations of PLA even outside PLAs: Lednice fishponds, Floodplain of lower Dyje River, Krusnohorska mountain mires.

 Bile Karpaty and Cesky kras PLAs hold European Diploma awarded by the Council of Europe.

-Cesky raj PLA has become an UNESCO Geopark.
+Cesky raj (whose part is PLA of the same name) has become an UNESCO Global Geopark.